Nema23Motor logoNema23Motor

 LeadEfficiency RangeEstimated Linear Force at 1.9NmBoundary Note

-5 mm0.9-0.952,149-2,268 NIdealized screw-thrust estimate only; excludes acceleration torque, preload drag, and mechanical losses outside the screw pair.
+5 mm0.9-0.952,149-2,268 NIdealized screw-thrust estimate only; lead examples focus on common 16 mm catalog options and exclude acceleration torque, preload drag, and external mechanical losses.

-10 mm0.9-0.951,074-1,134 NIdealized screw-thrust estimate only; excludes acceleration torque, preload drag, and mechanical losses outside the screw pair.
+10 mm0.9-0.951,074-1,134 NIdealized screw-thrust estimate only; lead examples focus on common 16 mm catalog options and exclude acceleration torque, preload drag, and external mechanical losses.

 Boundary ItemSource BoundaryDecision ImpactMinimum Action